SuperBrawl I: Aftermath

 SuperBrawl was the last time WCW alluded to the fact that the WCW World Heavyweight Championship and the NWA World Heavyweight Championship were separate championships until 1992 when the two championships began to be fought for separately.
 SuperBrawl would be Flair's last WCW main event for several years as he left the company less than two months later due to a pay dispute.
-At the time of his departure, he was still the champion and he took the title belt that represented the championship with him as collateral due to unpaid waged Flair felt he was owed.
+At the time of his departure, he was still the champion and he took the title belt that represented the championship with him as collateral due to unpaid wages Flair felt he was owed.
 The match between The Steiner Brothers and Sting and Lex Luger was voted the 1991 "Match of the Year" by the readers of Pro Wrestling Illustrated.
 Butch Reed left WCW shortly after SuperBrawl with the steel cage match between the two effectively ending the feud between the former members of Doom.
 Sid Vicious' loss to El Gigante turned out to be his last match with WCW at the time, as his contract had expired and he signed a contract to work for WCW's rival, the World Wrestling Federation (WWF, now WWE).
 The Windham/Pillman feud continued for a couple of months, leading to Windham pinning Brian Pillman in a match on the Clash of the Champions XV: Knocksville USA show that forced Pillman to leave WCW.
 The storyline was that Pillman would return and wrestle as the masked Yellow Dog, frustrating Windham and other villains as they kept claiming it was Pillman under the mask.
 The feud between The Fabulous Freebirds and The Young Pistols continued for several months, including several title defenses.
 On July 14, 1991, The Young Pistols teamed up with Dustin Rhodes to defeat The Freebirds and Badstreet on the undercard of the 1991 Great American Bash show.

-Bobby Eaton (after many years of tag team wrestling with the Midnight Express) won his first singles title since he won the Georgia National Television Title in 1981, and held the title for 15 days before losing to "Stunning" Steve Austin at a taping of WCW Worldwide, Austin would hold the title for nearly a year.
+Bobby Eaton (after many years of tag team wrestling with the Midnight Express) won his first singles title since he won the NWA National Television Championship in 1981, and held the title for 15 days before losing to "Stunning" Steve Austin at a taping of WCW Worldwide, Austin would hold the title for nearly a year.